Rural Radio Network Helping Beef Producers - Radio Ink

 The Nebraska Rural Radio Network will be hosting and airing a webinar to help cattle producers deal with the COVID-19 pandemic.
-The free webinar will run at 6 PM CST on Wednesday, April 8.
+The free webinar will run at 6 PM CST Wednesday.

 In addition to the free online stream, the webinar will air live on the network flagship station, KRVN in Lexington and KTIC in West Point, Nebraska.
 Network Farm Director Susan Littlefield will host the event with beef industry experts offering insight into the impact on the beef industry, beef demand, restaurants and actions producers can take to mitigate risk.